-For further information, please contact Mandy Petrie on 0408 076 361 or 3806 9940.
+For further information, please contact 3806 9940.

 DEVICES

 We strongly discourage the practice of children bringing devices (phones, smart watches, iPads etc) to school; however, in certain circumstances we realise this is unavoidable.
 A consensual letter stating the reasons that your child needs to have their device at school must be handed to the office.